GammaBeta/gammaraul-lp-archive/Level Repository/Level 1 - BOOM BOOM'S TRAIN Information.md

 Description: THATS HARD NOT TOO FOR THE PROS

-Contributors: ADVENTURE IN THE BOOM BOOM'S TRAIN
+Contributors: ADVENTURE IN THE BOOM BOOM'S TRAIN (My old self must've thought this section was a second description.)

-Additional Comments by Current Me: This was the first level I ever uploaded to LP, and I made it in a few hours, I also wasn't really that skilled at the editor so it's kind of jank; I originally wanted to make something similar to Luigibonus' Theater levels, even going as far as to copy the setup exactly at the start, but I didn't figure out how to make it, so I turned into a train.
+Additional Comments by Current Me: This was the first level I ever uploaded to LP, and I made it in a few hours, I also wasn't really that skilled at the editor so it's kind of jank; I originally wanted to make something similar to Luigibonus' Theater levels, even going as far as to copy the setup exactly at the start, but I didn't figure out how to make it, so I turned it into a train.